Skip to main content

 Prerequisites

-Select and configure flows to expose as MCP tools
+Serve flows as MCP tools

 By default, all flows in a project are exposed as tools on the project's MCP server.
+You can change the exposed flows and tool metadata by managing the MCP server settings:

 MCP server projects page